Mubir/threading_and_concurrency/README.md

 Running blocking code in an another thread to avoid blocking the the running of main thread. and this another thread could run 'normally' with a result / run 'exceptionally' with a exception and need to fetch the result in main thread.

+future.get() is blocking code(it blocks the main thread not the calling thread.) and blocking thread is expensive.